-This course is designed to give a working understanding of the principles of art therapy, including history, theory and practice, current trends, as well as exposure to different settings and populations.
+Through lecture and experiential learning, this course is designed to give a working understanding of the principles of art therapy, including history, theory, and practice.
 By the end of this course, each student should understand how art therapy is similar to and different from other types of psychological counseling.
-They should also have a working understanding of how to use their art skills within typical art therapy scenarios.
-Prerequisite: none.
+Prerequisite: None.
 Offered fall.
 Required for art therapy major.